geodynamics/aspect/doc/sphinx/user/extending/idea-of-plugins.md

     class (documentation comments have been removed):

     ```{code-block} c++
+    template <int dim>
-    class Interface
+    class Interface : public Plugins::InterfaceBase
     {
       public:
-            virtual ~Interface();

-            virtual
-            Tensor<1,dim>
-            gravity_vector (const Point<dim> &position) const = 0;
+        virtual Tensor<1,dim> gravity_vector (const Point<dim> &position) const = 0;

-            static void declare_parameters (ParameterHandler &prm);

-            virtual void parse_parameters (ParameterHandler &prm);
     };
     ```

-    If you want to implement a new model for gravity, you just need to write a class that derives from this base class and implements the `gravity_vector` function.
-If your model wants to read parameters from the input file, you also need to have functions called `declare_parameters` and `parse_parameters` in your class with the same signatures as the ones above.
+    If you want to implement a new model for gravity, in its simplest form you just need to write a
+    class that derives from this base class and implements the `gravity_vector` function.
+If your model wants to read parameters from the input file, you also need to have functions called `declare_parameters()` and `parse_parameters()` in your class with the same signatures as the ones declared in the `Plugins::Interface` base class.
     On the other hand, if the new model does not need any run-time parameters, you do not need to overload these functions.[^footnote1]

-    Each of the categories above that allow plugins have several implementations of their respective interfaces that you can use to get an idea of how to implement a new model.
+    Each of the other plugin categories (mentioned above or otherwise) have several implementations of their respective interfaces that you can use to get an idea of how to implement a new model.